CharichaX/git-django-test/README.md

 # git-django-test
-Welcome to the world of software development!
+Welcome to the world of web development!